Submissions

 Original Research Articles (Peer-Reviewed)

 Critical Gambling Studies welcomes high quality original research and knowledge syntheses from a wide array of disciplines.
-Given the diversity of disciplines we want to publish, we deliberately set a broad word count range – papers between 5000 and 8000 words, inclusive of abstract and all references, will be considered.
+Given the diversity of disciplines we want to publish, we deliberately set a broad word count range – papers between 5,000 and 8,000 words, inclusive of abstract and all references, will be considered.

-Commentaries (Peer-Reviewed)
+Commentaries (Edited)

 Commentaries include: